meisben/TensorFlowTutorials/README.md

 # TensorFlowTutorials
 A repository of tutorials that I have completed for tensorflow.
-From the tensor flow documentation (docs)
+From the tensor flow documentation (github repository 'tensorflow/docs')

 This repository is intended as a personal record.